 These foundations apply to every business that uses revenue management through a revenue management for hotel, including hotels, restaurants, music venues, airlines, and more.
 Understanding these fundamentals can help you make more smart revenue management decisions depending on their strategic revenue management.

 Capacity will always be a role in any revenue management system approach, whether you're thinking about a hotel, a restaurant, or a stadium.
 A set number of units available to sell within a certain time period is referred to as capacity.

 The number of rooms available to reserve at a hotel on any particular night is known as capacity and is an important measure for hotel revenue management solutions.
 If a meeting room can be divided into smaller rooms or the layout of tables and chairs can be changed, the meeting space may have more flexible capacity limits.

-There are two types of operating expenses: fixed and variable costs that help in handling revenue management for hotel.
+There are two types of operating expenses: fixed and variable costs that help in handling revenue management for hotels.